yashwanth-gh/Auth-Boilerplate-Frontend-React-TS/README.md

+**This is frontend implimentation for this API 👉 [click here](https://github.com/yashwanth-gh/Authentication-and-Authorization-server-Boilerplate-code)**
 # Auth Boilerplate Frontend (React with TypeScript)

 Welcome to the Auth Boilerplate Frontend repository!
 This project provides a frontend interface built using React with TypeScript.
 It interfaces with the Authentication and Authorization Server Boilerplate Code backend to enable secure authentication and authorization features.